wegotpop/pairing-tests/warehouse-robot/README.md

 There are some rules about moving crates:

-* The robot should not try and lift a crate if it already lifting one
+* The robot should not try to lift a crate if it is already lifting one
 * The robot should not lift a crate if there is not one present
 * The robot should not drop a crate on another crate!